 In the late nineteenth and early twentieth centuries, women in the United States began to organize around what later became known as the women's club movement.
 While these clubs strove to be inclusive politically, they were usually still segregated along racial and ethnic lines.
 Women who were excluded from the largely white Washington State Federation of Women's Clubs formed their own clubs and federations.
 One of the largest was the Washington State Federation of Colored Women's Organizations, which was founded in 1917 and affiliated with the National Association of Colored Women's Clubs.
 In the Everett Herald coverage of the 1924 convention, it was referred to as the State Federation of Colored Women's Clubs of Washington; the federation went through a handful of name changes during the course of its operation.

 Members, more than 2,000 statewide, were subdivided into different committees that treated both local and broader topics.
 Like the clubs made up of white women, the Federation of Colored Women's Organizations focused on areas such as peace, arts and crafts, education, legislation, health and temperance, and homemaking, mothers, and children.
-However, members also studied interracial relations and race history, among other topics of more pressing concern to black women.
+However, members also studied interracial relations and race history, among other topics of more pressing concern to Black women.

 Leading the State Federation

 Jennie Samuels, or Mrs. J. B. Samuels as she appeared in club records, was one of the most prominent early members at the federation's executive level.
-Also occasionally appearing as Jane, she was an Everett resident and founder of the Nannie Burroughs Study Club there.
-Nannie Helen Burroughs (1879-1961), was an African American educator, feminist, and civil rights activist.
+Also occasionally referred to as Jane, she was an Everett resident and founder of the Nannie Burroughs Study Club there.
+Nannie Helen Burroughs (1879-1961) was an African American educator, feminist, and civil rights activist.
 Burroughs had gained national attention by calling on Baptist women to combine their charitable works into one federated movement, providing an inspiration for African American women's clubs all over the country.
 She later became a supporter and confidant of Martin Luther King Jr.

 Samuels was highly motivated to keep her Everett colleagues closely involved with the activities of the state's federated clubwomen.
 Her Nannie Burroughs Club hosted the 1920 state federation conference, held at Everett High School and addressed by Roland Hartley, a former Everett mayor and state representative who would be elected governor in November 1924.
 Alice Chase (ca. 1869-1958), the Lowell-based president of the Federation of Women's Clubs of Snohomish County, also spoke.
 Attendees discussed the importance of civic works, different projects underway within the federation, the life of Frederick Douglass (1818-1895), and matters concerning child welfare.
 Special attention was given to the administration of homes for the elderly and the establishment of scholarship funds for students.

 Coverage in the Herald announced that all sessions were open to the public and that the schedule included many programs of general interest.
 The group's meeting minutes remarked how accommodating the high school was in giving them use of the school's kitchens to prepare meals and access to all rooms and buildings on campus for meetings and lodging.
-The basement of the school was filled with a large display of artwork made by the clubwomen, which the Herald said demonstrated "excellent workmanship" ("74 Delegates ...").
+The basement of the school was filled with a display of artwork made by the clubwomen, which the Herald said demonstrated "excellent workmanship" ("74 Delegates ...").

 The following year, Samuels was elected the second president of the Washington State Federation of Colored Women's Organizations.
 Her first order of business as president was to pursue the establishment of scholarships for children of color who wished to pursue higher education.
 In her president's address at the 1924 federation meeting in Everett, she spoke of the importance of club work to furthering the cause of equal rights for African Americans: